80 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-How is the Maternal Outcome Monitoring and Support system different from other treatments for pregnancy complications?
+What evidence suggests that the Maternal Outcome Monitoring and Support system is effective for detecting pregnancy complications?

 This trial is for pregnant individuals over 28 weeks, identifying as Black/African American or Hispanic/Latino.
 Participants must be able to read and speak English or Spanish respectively, plan to deliver at specified NewYork-Presbyterian hospitals, be 18+, and receive healthcare in the U.S. Those with severe cognitive issues, major psychiatric illness, or terminal illnesses cannot join.